X

 The Cantal is shaped like a star, with an exploded volcano crater at its centre, and a succession of plateaus and valleys in the surrounding countryside.
 Each day offers a different landscape, with the impression at times of having ridden into another country!
 The variety of terrain also offers a great mix between easier and harder stages.

+The following description is a general presentation of the itinerary.
+Once your booking has been made, you will receive a precise road book of the route 3 weeks before your due departure date.
 The description of each loop consists of a map with the itinerary underlined, as well as a “road book”, with directions to be followed at each intersection.

-Overview of the various loops:
+Overview of the loops

 • Loop 1: Time to discover the many different landscapes of the Cantal, its mountains, valleys and plateaus.
 The first “col”, a small glaciated valley, a Romanesque church, an old ruined castle, and a vast plateau.
 We also see our first (but not last) cows before tackling the area's only "hors catégorie" col, the Pas de Peyrol.